-We are a pharmaceutical company dedicated to developing and commercializing sulopenem to be potentially the first oral and intravenous (IV) branded penem available globally.
-Sulopenem is a potent, targeted spectrum gram-negative thiopenem delivered intravenously, which we have successfully developed in an oral tablet formulation, sulopenem etzadroxil-probenecid.
+We are a pharmaceutical company dedicated to developing and commercializing sulopenem to be potentially the first and only oral and intravenous (IV) branded penem available globally.
+Penems, including thiopenems and carbapenems, belong to a class of antibiotics more broadly defined as \$\beta\$-lactam antibiotics, the original example of which was penicillin, but which now also includes cephalosporins.
+Sulopenem is a potent, targeted gram-negative spectrum thiopenem delivered intravenously, which we have successfully developed in an oral tablet formulation, sulopenem etzadroxil-probenecid.
 Both sulopenem products have the potential to be important new treatment alternatives to address growing concerns related to antibacterial resistance without the known toxicities of some of the most widely-used antibiotics, specifically fluoroquinolones.
-We see two distinct opportunities for our sulopenem program: elevated risk patients in the community setting suffering from uncomplicated urinary tract infections (uUTI) and hospitalized patients suffering from complicated, resistant infections.
+We see two distinct opportunities for our sulopenem program: patients at elevated risk for treatment failure in the community setting suffering from uncomplicated urinary tract infections (uUTI) and hospitalized patients suffering from complicated, resistant infections.
 Therefore, we plan to initiate a Phase 3 clinical program in the second half of 2018 for the treatment of adults in three indications: uUTI, complicated urinary tract infections (cUTI) and complicated intra-abdominal infections (cIAI).
 We designed one Phase 3 clinical trial in each indication based on our end of Phase 2 meeting with the U.S. Food and Drug Administration (the FDA) and feedback from the European Medicines Agency (the EMA).
 We intend to conduct the Phase 3 clinical trials under Special Protocol Assessment (SPA) agreements from the FDA.
 We expect to complete enrollment and produce topline data for all three clinical trials in the second half of 2019, and file our new drug applications (NDAs) with the FDA by the end of 2019.

 Since our inception in June 2015, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, establishing a supply chain, planning for commercialization, and conducting research and development activities for our sulopenem program.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations to date primarily with proceeds from the sale of preferred shares and ordinary shares.
-Through December 31, 2016, we had received gross cash proceeds of \$41.6 million from sales of our Series A preferred shares and ordinary shares.
-In May 2017, we received gross cash proceeds of \$45.9 million from the sale of our Series B-1 preferred shares.
+In June 2017, we were granted a sub-award of up to \$1.5 million from the Trustees of Boston University under the Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) program (the CARB-X Award).
+The CARB-X Award supports preclinical and clinical trials in support of our potential regulatory filings for oral sulopenem and sulopenem, along with chemistry, manufacturing and controls optimization and development of our commercial bilayer tablet.
+We have funded our operations to date primarily with proceeds from the sale of preferred shares and ordinary shares and payments received under the funding arrangement with CARB-X. Through December 31, 2017, we had received gross cash proceeds of \$87.5 million from sales of our preferred shares and ordinary shares.
+In February 2018, we received gross cash proceeds of \$32.2 million from the sale of our Series B-2 preferred shares.